-I-51.
+I-53.
 Discrimination by Organizations

-The National Education Association believes that organizations are strengthened by offering membership on a nondiscriminatory basis.
+The National Education Association believes that organizations, including the Association and its affiliates, are strengthened by offering membership, providing leadership opportunities, and ensuring full and effective participation on a nondiscriminatory basis.

 The Association shall use the facilities of and/or participate in programs sponsored only by organizations and/or their auxiliaries that do not deny membership to certain segments of our society on a discriminatory basis when such denials are not related to the stated purposes of the organization.
 The Association encourages its affiliates to do the same.